Divorce Impact on Kids: Why Counseling is Vital

 Communication

-It is important to emphasise open communication between parents and children, and allow children to ask questions about their parents’ separation.
+It is important to emphasize open communication between parents and children.
+Allow children to ask questions about their parents’ separation.
 This encourages families to talk about possible solutions and create a better understanding of their situation.

 Encourage Community Involvement

 The community must also get involved – providing families with appropriate resources and services that can assist them in their transition.
-This means creating more awareness of divorce and parental separation, so that people are better prepared to support children going through this process.
+Create more awareness of divorce and parental separation.
+This allows people to be prepared to support children going through this process.

 Set Boundaries and Structure